WyssCenter/hybrid-object-store/resources/docs/admin/source/maintenance/backup-and-restore.md

 hossadm restore --endpoint https://hoss.mycompany.com ~/hoss-backup-2022-02-22T014536Z.tar.gz
 ```

 During the restore process, the `hossadm` tool will instruct you to start the server.
 At this point, in a different terminal run `make up DETACH=true` as the user who runs the Hoss in `server` directory of the Hoss code repository. `hossadm` will detect the server starting up and continue with the restore process.
+Note, if there are any configuration changes you wish to make that are possible to change (e.g. `HEALTH_CHECK_HOST` setting), you should make them at this point, before running `make up`.

 Finally, if running minIO, it is recommended that you restart the sync and core service to ensure that any timing issues during start up are resolved
 immediately.